QGIS-Contribution/QGIS-ResourceSharing/README.md

 * **master**: The latest stable version.

-* **gh-pages**: This is the branch for the documentation hosted in github pages (http://qgis-contribution.github.io/QGIS-ResourceSharing/).
-It's in markdown.
+* **gh-pages**: This is the branch for the documentation (github pages - http://qgis-contribution.github.io/QGIS-ResourceSharing/).
+It is in markdown.
-Make a PR to this branch if you want to change or add something to the documentation.
+  Make a PR to this branch if you want to update the documentation.